Understanding PCOS

 Symptoms Associated with Polycystic Ovary Syndrome (PCOS)

-As a result, your menstrual cycles can be very long (over 40 days), but also irregular (you never know exactly when your periods will arrive).
-In some cases, the hormonal imbalance is rooted in, and you may not have had periods for several months (or even years).
+As a result, cycles may be very long (over 40 days) or unpredictable (you never really know when your period will come).
+In some cases, periods stop altogether for several months, or even years.

 Infertility